"This dog is eating meat."

 Pies ("dog") is a noun with a masculine case, so the noun determiner ten ("this") also takes the masculine case.

 Because mięso (don't forget the letter "Ę") is gender-neuter so the accusative case is the same as the nominative.
 If you were to say that this dog does not eat meat, then you would use the genitive case mięsa.
+In negation, the verb's object that would normally take the accusative case, takes the genitive case instead.

 Ten pies nie je mięsa.